wigman/AjaxSwatches/README.md

 0.4.2 Release notes:
 * Fixed image constraint in grid/list mode.
-* Added support for custom layered navigation modules (like ManaDev). point #4 below for info
+* Added support for custom layered navigation modules (like ManaDev).
+See point #4 below for detailed info.

 0.4.1 Release notes:
 * Bug fix when no store-specific labels are defined.